 4 movie review: Ilya Khrzhanovsky’s overlong, uncompromisingly grim feature debut is a cinematic trial

-Directed by feature film newcomer Ilya Khrzhanovsky, the relentlessly bleak Russian drama 4 starts with a bang and ends with a painfully longwinded … what exactly?
+Directed by feature film newcomer Ilya Khrzhanovsky, the relentlessly bleak Russian drama 4 starts with a bang and ends with a longwinded … what exactly?

 In this instance, the word “bang” is to be taken literally.
 Khrzhanovsky’s 4 movie begins with four dogs lying about on a cold, empty, dark street.
 In a few moments, their peace is disturbed by the loud noise of an approaching vehicle.
 We know something is about to happen.
 That’s when four mechanical legs start pounding on the pavement; their deafening din forcing the dogs to scurry away.